RayAndrade/TheRayCode/Csharp/Creational/Factory/Show/page06.md

 [back](./page05.md)

-Now let's creat a ToyFactory.
-This class is responsible for creating new toy objects based on a given string input.
+Now let's creat a toy factory called SantasBag this class will be responsible for creating the toy objects based on a given string input.
 It provides a simple interface for creating toys without knowing the exact type of toy that is being created.

 ```
-ToyFactory
+SantasBag
 ```